- Trade Marks

 - Legal Practitioner before the High Court of Zimbabwe

 While working there, he specialised in intellectual property.
-He handled patent, trade mark, design and copyright matters (searching, filing, prosecution, renewals, assignments, changes of name/address, licensing, opposition and revocations) in Zimbabwe, Zambia, Malawi, Tanzania and Botswana.
+He handled patent, trade mark, designs and copyright matters (searching, filing, prosecution, renewals, assignments, changes of name/address, licensing, opposition and revocations) in Zimbabwe, Zambia, Malawi, Tanzania and Botswana.
 He was also involved in copyright and trade mark enforcement cases in the courts of Zimbabwe.

-Chris was an Associate Member and Secretary of The Zimbabwean Institute of Patent and Trade Mark Agents, and a member of the Central African Region of AIPPI between 1984 and 1990.
+Chris Finn was an Associate Member and Secretary of The Zimbabwean Institute of Patent and Trade Mark Agents, and a member of the Central African Region of AIPPI between 1984 and 1990.

 In 1990, Chris moved to the United Kingdom, where he joined a boutique firm of patent and trade mark attorneys in Glasgow, Scotland, qualifying as a trade mark attorney in 1994 and as a professional representative before the European Union Trade Mark and Designs Registry in 1996.
 Chris became a director of the firm in May 2000, and Head of Trade Marks in 2004.
 In July 2006, when Murgitroyd & Company acquired the firm, he joined them as a Director, Trade Marks.

 In July 2008, Chris qualified as a registered trade mark agent in the Republic of Ireland and in February 2010 he was elected a Fellow of the Institute of Trade Mark Attorneys, the professional body for UK trade mark attorneys.